smarter-sh/smarter/docs/source/smarter-framework/guides/claude-code/smarter-claude-plugin.rst

 Smarter Claude Code Plugin
 =========================================

 This tutorial helps you quickly onboard by configuring **Claude Code** as an LLM provider in **Smarter**.
 It enables you to build features, fix bugs, and automate development tasks by understanding your entire codebase.
-You’ll also learn how to set up **Claude Code** and :doc:`API Keys <../smarter-platform/api-keys>` within the **Smarter** platform.
+You’ll also learn how to set up **Claude Code** and API Keys within the **Smarter** platform.

 .. note::
    You should complete this tutorial for a smooth development experience.
 Proper configuration of **LLM providers** and **API keys** is essential for Smarter to function correctly.
 By following the steps outlined in this tutorial, your development environment will be fully prepared to use **Claude Code** for prompt generation, testing, and feature development within **Smarter**.